-The OPBT for fiscal 2008 was calculated excluding restructuring-related expenses in the fourth quarter as well as certain divestiture-related expenses.
+The OPBT for fiscal 2009 was calculated excluding restructuring-related expenses associated with our expense reduction efforts in the first and second quarters.
 Our Compensation Committee believes these limited exclusions are necessary because we do not expect these expenses to be ongoing future operating expenses and their exclusion facilitates an appropriate comparison of our current operating performance to our past operating performance.
+In addition, the Compensation Committee did not want the executives to be discouraged from making these difficult cost cutting measures because of any impact on their bonus payments.

 Individual Payout Factor.
-Each participant in the 2008 Executive Bonus Plan, other than Messrs.
+Each participant in the 2009 Executive Bonus Plan, other than Messrs.
 Stata and Fishman, was also eligible to have his or her award under this plan increased by an additional Individual Payout Factor.
 Messrs.
-Stata and Fishman are not eligible for the additional Individual Payout Factor and their bonuses are calculated using only the Bonus Payout Factor used for all other Analog Devices employees.
+Stata and Fishman are not eligible for the additional Individual Payout Factor because the Compensation Committee feels that their performance and the performance of ADI is so closely tied together that their compensation should be based strictly on the overall performance of the Company.
+As a result, the bonuses of Messrs.
+Stata and Fishman are calculated using only the Bonus Payout Factor used for all other Analog Devices employees.
+By contrast, the Compensation Committee feels there are situations where it would be appropriate to reward other executives for superior individual performance or superior performance within that executive's particular business unit, regardless of the Company's overall performance.

 The Individual Payout Factor can increase the calculated bonus payment for executives by up to 30% based on superior business performance attributable to the executives' individual efforts.
 At the end of the fiscal year, the Chief Executive Officer reviews and assesses the performance of each of the Named Executive Officers with respect to his goals and makes recommendations to the Compensation Committee.
 The Committee then, in its discretion, determines whether there is extraordinary performance justifying the application of an Individual Payout Factor for applicable Named Executive Officers.
 In evaluating whether the Company and the individual have achieved extraordinary business performance, the Compensation Committee may consider, among other things, the significant overachievement of revenue and profitability goals for the executives' respective businesses under the Company's annual business plan, as well as the achievement of extraordinary individual non-financial results that contributed positively to our performance.
-For fiscal 2008, the Compensation Committee determined that the quarterly Bonus Payout Factors accurately reflected our strong business performance and therefore made no further adjustments to any Named Executive Officer's compensation using the Individual Payout Factor.

-The actual bonus payments for the Named Executive Officers under the 2008 Executive Bonus Plan appear in the Summary Compensation Table below.
+For fiscal 2009, the Compensation Committee determined that the quarterly Bonus Payout Factors accurately reflected our business performance and therefore made no further adjustments to any Named Executive Officer's compensation using the Individual Payout Factor.
+The actual bonus payments for the Named Executive Officers under the 2009 Executive Bonus Plan appear in the Summary Compensation Table below.

-2009 Executive Bonus Plan
+2010 Executive Bonus Plan

-In December 2008, the Compensation Committee approved the terms of the 2009 Executive Bonus Plan, which were the same as the 2008 Executive Bonus Plan described above.
-The individual target bonus percentages and OPBT targets remained the same for fiscal 2009 as they were in fiscal 2008.
-Achievement of the bonus payout factor and individual payout factor for fiscal 2009 will be determined based upon 2009 performance.
+In December 2009, the Compensation Committee approved the terms of the 2010 Executive Bonus Plan, which were the same as the 2009 Executive Bonus Plan described above, except that the minimum OPBT at which a payout would be made was increased from 12% to 15%.
+The reason for increasing this "floor" was to ensure a minimum profitability level that would justify making a payout under the plan both from an administrative cost perspective and also based on profitability levels in the semiconductor industry that our Compensation Committee determined were achievable based on past industry performance.
+The individual target bonus percentages and OPBT targets for our executives remained the same for fiscal 2010 as they were in fiscal 2009.
+Achievement of the Bonus Payout Factor and Individual Payout Factor for fiscal 2010 will be determined based on fiscal 2010 performance.